maytri315/collect/README.md

 🎮 How to Play
 Open the game in your browser.

-Wave hello and grant camera permissions (we promise, no spying! 📸).
+Wave hello and grant camera permissions (i promise, no spying! 📸).

 Get ready to: